weblog.masukomi.org

 Armor is, of course, critical.
 If the armor is worth buying it’s CE rated.
 There’s CE level 1, 2, and 3.
 Most things are Level one rated which is a hell of a lot better than nothing but you really want to shoot for two because it transmits one half as much energy to you upon impact.
 Level three is for racing and I have yet to encounter any consumer level stuff that’s rated level 3.
 As with most things Wikepedia has a nice article that covers the basics.
 Ratings refer to kilonewtons, and in case you don’t know, “A kiloNewton (kN) is a measure of force, rather than a measure of static weight or mass.
 Force is calculated by multiplying mass by acceleration.
 One kiloNewton equals approximately 100kg when the accelerating force of gravity is acting on it.”

 Padding is not armor.
 There are a lot of motorcycle jackets out there with a little foam padding down over your spine.
 This is totally useless.
-It doesn’t hurt to have but it doesn’t help either.
+It doesn’t hurt to have, but it doesn’t help either.

+The next question is “what to armor?”
+The answer is, absolutely everything you can.
 Jackets will typically have shoulder, elbow, and fore-arm armor.
 Which leaves your spine and chest unprotected… pfft, who needs a spine or internal organs!
 So, you’re going to need to compensate.
 There are some companies that make form fitting, comfortable spine and chest protectors that won’t leave you looking like a football player.

 Knox is the brand you’ll see pretty much everywhere.
 Here’s a video showing some Knox back and chest armor.
 Pants will typically have knee and shin protection but no hip.
 The only separate hip armor I’ve seen has been, essentially, armor shoved into pockets on bicycle shorts (Knox makes this too), and while I can envision putting on such a garment when suiting up for a motorcycle race, it’s unrealistic to expect anyone to don such a thing for their daily commute to work, or regular weekend rides.
-And while I always say it’s better to be safe than look good, even I think these things look idiotic.
+You can get neck braces, and they’re a great idea, but I’ve honestly never seen anyone use one who wasn’t in the middle of a race.

 Garment Materials